Develop and care for a full cohort of principals and volunteers, delivering a unique learning experience.

 Please note that in most cases, we prefer Facilitators to have prior experience as a Springboard Trust Capacity Partner so they have experienced the programme from that perspective.

 Facilitation volunteers for SLPP will need to volunteer 50-60 hours, including induction (for first time facilitators), across the calendar year.
-For HPLT, facilitators are asked to commit to up 10-15 hours over a three month period.
+For HPLT, facilitators are asked to commit to up to 16 hours over a three month period.